 - be honest, kind and respectful at all times

 - not disclose any personal information about themselves or anyone else

 - not share the meeting link, ID or password with anyone.
-It is for personal use only
+It is for personal use only.

 - mute all children from the start and then remove this feature so children can speak and be heard

 - check the identity of all those trying to join the meeting and will challenge anyone they don’t recognise or cannot positively identify.
-If a participant cannot be identified the they will not be admitted
+If they participant cannot be identified the they will not be admitted

 - set out clear expectations at the start of each meeting